A Simplicial Approach to Stratified Homotopy Theory: The model category of filtered simplicial sets

 \begin{defin} A horn inclusion $\Lambda^J_{k}\hookrightarrow \Delta^J$ is said to be admissible If $\Delta^J=s_md_k\Delta^J$ for either $m=k-1$ or $m=k$. i.e. precisely when $\Delta^J$, seen as a simplex of $N(P)$, is degenerate with its $k$th vertex repeated. \end{defin}

 \begin{exemple} To get a better idea of what admissible horn inclusions are, let us look at a few examples.
-Consider the poset $P=\{p_0<p_1<p_2\}$, we consider the three following horn inclusions
+Consider the poset $P=\{p_0<p_1<p_2\}$, we consider the four following horn inclusions

 The first two horn inclusions are not admissible.
-Indeed, in the first one, there is only $1$ point of color $p_1$, and so the horn is not admissible.
+Indeed, in the first one, there is only $1$ point of color $p_2$, and so the horn is not admissible.
 In the second example, there is only $1$ point of color $p_0$, so the horn is not admissible either.
-In the third example, however, there are two points of color $p_1$ and so the horn is admissible.
-To better understand what differentiates those horns, we drew a picture of all three.
+In the third and fourth example, however, there are two points of color $p_1$ (resp. $p_0$) and so the horns are admissible.
+To better understand what differentiates those horns, we drew a picture of all four.
 See Figure \ref{FigureHorns}. \end{exemple}

 \begin{remarque} Taking a closer look at Figure \ref{FigureHorns}, and going back to Definitions \ref{AdmissibleHorn} and \ref{DefHomotopy}, one notices that admissible horns inclusions are precisely the horn inclusions that are homotopy equivalences.
 The hypothesis that the $k$th vertex is repeated guarantees that there is some proper face of the simplex $\Delta^J$ which is homotopy equivalent to the whole simplex (notice that in this case, there must be at least two).
 Furthermore, it imposes that the horn still contains such a face and can still be contracted onto it.
 In the first example of Figure \ref{FigureHorns}, there is no such face.
 And in the second, such faces exist but the horn is no longer homotopy equivalent to those.
 In the third, the horn can still be contracted onto the $1$-simplex with one red vertex and one blue vertex, see Figure \ref{FigureAdmissibleHornHomotopy}.
 This intuition should serve as a motivation for this choice of admissible horn inclusion and Proposition \ref{AdmissibleHornHomotopyEquivalence} gives a precise statement of this fact.
 The fact that the classical proofs on anodyne extensions translate directly for admissible horn inclusions should be another reason to be convinced that this choice is relevant.
 See Proposition \ref{AdmissibleHornAnodyneExt}. \end{remarque}